tiagoprn/tips/cheatsheets/redis.md

     $ INFO keyspace
     PS: Redis has a fixed number of databases (16), starting from 0.

+- Select a specific database:

+    $ SELECT [number]

+    e.g.

+    $ SELECT 1

-- Get all keys:
+- Get all keys on a database:
-    $ SCAN 0
-        ( PS: suposing db0 here)

-    OR

     $ KEYS *

+- Getting the remaining TTL of a key (in how much time it will expire):

+    $ TTL [key_name]

 - Setting / Getting keys: